ZaflA/Solving-Skyscrapers-Puzzle/README.md

 After cloning this project, you need to run the command line in our project directory (./Solving-Skyscrapers-Puzzle).

-For running method 1 and 2:
+For running methods 1 and 2:

 Firstly, modify the corresponding '.dzn' file, complete the input data (existing grids and clues of the puzzle).
 Structed as followed: